Haley Moss

-Haley Moss is an attorney, contemporary American pop art artist, author and advocate for people with disabilities.
-Diagnosed at age three with high-functioning autism, she has been recognized by Project Lifesaver, University of Miami, Dan Marino Foundation, "Hope for Children" and Council for Exceptional Children (CEC) for her efforts, talents and philanthropy.
+Haley Moss is an artist, attorney, author, and advocate for people with disabilities.
+Diagnosed at age three with high-functioning autism, Moss was non-verbal until the age of four.

-Moss attended the Pine Crest School in Fort Lauderdale, Florida, holds a Bachelor of Science in psychology and a Bachelor of Arts in criminology from the University of Florida, a Miami Scholar and a Juris Doctor from the University of Miami School of Law.

-On January 11, 2019, she was admitted to the Florida bar as a professionally licensed attorney and the first openly autistic female attorney in the State of Florida.
+Moss attended the Pine Crest School in Fort Lauderdale, Florida.
+She holds a Bachelor of Science in Psychology and a Bachelor of Arts in Criminology from the University of Florida; and she holds a Juris Doctor from the University of Miami School of Law.
+On January 11, 2019, she became the first openly autistic female attorney in the State of Florida.

-Moss now teaches undergraduate courses on autism, and has spoken at TedxUMiami in April 2022 about how she believes attention is ambiguous.
+Moss teaches undergraduate courses on autism and has spoken at TedxUMiami about how she believes attention is ambiguous.